Skip to main content

 Step 1 — Create an agent

 One API call.
-Give it a name — OneInbox automatically configures a default LLM, a default voice, and a default system prompt.
+Give it a name — OneInbox automatically configures a default LLM, voice, and system prompt.
 The agent is ready to take calls immediately.
-You can also pass your own config (voice, language, first message, etc.) directly in this call — all fields except name are optional.
-See the Agents guide for the full config options.

 curl -X POST https://api.oneinbox.ai/v1/agents \